Parent trigger: Provisions

-Collect the signatures and use them as leverage to bargain.

 If at least half of the school's parents sign a petition, the school district must implement the policy they choose.
 The aggregate group of parents whose children are likely to attend a school in the future have, independently, the same power.

 Implementation

 As of May 2013, at least three school districts have been petitioned to implement a trigger: Compton Unified School District, Adelanto School District, and the Los Angeles Unified School District.

 McKinley Elementary School, Compton, California

 In Compton, Parent Revolution collected parent signatures to transfer administration of McKinley Elementary School to Celerity Education Group, a charter operator.
 Paid staffers were joined by 15 parent volunteers who formed a group called McKinley Parents for Change.
 The drive yielded signatures representing 61% of McKinley families.

 Compton Unified School District, along with some unsatisfied parents, challenged the petition, arguing that Parent Revolution had given parents no choice in how to change the school (deciding beforehand on a charter school managed by Celerity) and questioning the validity of the signatures produced by the group.
 Parents criticized Parents Revolution, McKinley Elementary, and teachers for harassing them and pushing their own agendas during the conflict.
 Between 50 and 60 parents revoked their signatures after discovering what the petition was for, stating that Parent Revolution had misled them about its effects.
 Even though the parent trigger law allowed undocumented parents to sign the petition, the school district demanded photographic identification to back up the parent signatures on the petition; Parent Revolution sued claiming Compton was attempting to intimidate undocumented parents and won an injunction preventing them from requiring official identification to verify a parent trigger petition.

 Ultimately, the parent trigger at McKinley was not enacted.
 Celerity opened a charter school at the Church of the Redeemer two blocks away.
 Predictions that the new charter school would undermine McKinley were disproven when most of the new school's students came from elsewhere.